 The NDC Partnership develops global knowledge products to help nations achieve their climate goals by supporting access to information resources, filling gaps in existing research, and building a community of learning around the experiences of countries implementing their NDCs.

-Two online Navigators provide searchable databases of financial and technical assistance programs, and tools and resources such as guidance documents and experience profiles.
-A third, Climate Watch, will launch in November 2017 and offer a comprehensive source for climate and NDC data.
+Two online Navigators provide searchable databases of financial and technical assistance programs and tools and resources such as guidance documents and experience profiles.
+A third, Climate Watch, launched in November 2017 to offer a comprehensive source for climate and NDC data.

 Additional activities include research partnerships, case studies of successful cooperation, expert perspectives, and more.

-The NDC Partnership is guided by a Steering Committee comprised of developed and developing nations and international institutions, and facilitated by a Support Unit hosted by World Resources Institute and based in Washington, DC and the UN Framework Convention on Climate Change (UNFCCC) in Bonn, Germany.
+The NDC Partnership is guided by a Steering Committee comprised of developed and developing nations and international institutions, and facilitated by a Support Unit hosted by World Resources Institute in Washington, DC and the UN Framework Convention on Climate Change (UNFCCC) in Bonn, Germany.
 The NDC Partnership is co-chaired by the governments of Germany and Morocco.